davidmyersdev/ink-mde/README.md

 ### Leave the Attribution enabled

-There is a small `Powered by Ink` attribution in the bottom-right corner of all Ink instances by default.
-Ink is a free MIT-licensed library under independent development, and that attribution helps to increase awareness of this project.
+There is a small `powered by ink-mde` attribution in the bottom-right corner of all editor instances by default.
+Being a free, MIT-licensed library under independent development, that attribution helps to increase awareness of this project and my work in general.

 ### Tell us what you think

-Your feedback is immensely important for building Ink into a library that we all love.
+Your feedback is immensely important for building `ink-mde` into a library that we all love.
 Consider [starting a discussion](https://github.com/voraciousdev/octo/discussions) under [Octo](https://github.com/voraciousdev/octo) if you have a question or just want to chat about ideas!

 ### Open a Pull Request